-The practice of reading classical Chinese texts in the non-Sinitic vernacular (漢文訓讀 hanwen xundu; Korean hanmun hundok, Japanese kanbun kundoku) is not restricted to Japan and Korea; it is a linguistic habitus found in all parts of the Sinosphere, implemented in the local language in all countries which have been touched by the culture of sinographic writing.
-We refer to 漢文訓讀 hanwen xundu below as "vernacular reading," intending this term to apply specifically to the practice of reading a Chinese text in the local language.
+The practice of reading classical Chinese texts in the non-Sinitic vernacular ($\[X]\chi\]$) is not restricted to Japan and Korea; it is a linguistic habitus found in all parts of the Sinosphere, implemented in the local language in all countries which have been touched by the culture of sinographic writing.
+We refer to $\[X]\chi\]$ is project fically to the practice of reading a Chinese text in the local language.
 Recent years have seen an explosion, especially in Korea and Japan, of international conferences and international joint survey projects focusing on vernacular reading.
-Much of the impetus for this has been the discovery, beginning in 2000, of stylus (角筆 kakp'il/kakuhitsu) glossed texts from Korea dating from the 11th-12th century.
+Much of the impetus for this has been the discovery, beginning in 2000, of stylus ($\[A]X\]$ kakp'il/ kakuhitsu) glossed texts from Korea dating from the $11^{th}-12^{th}$ century.
 Against this background, Korean scholars have shown heightened interest in the history of vernacular reading in Japan, and a desire to learn from the best previous Japanese research in the field.
 At the same time, interest among scholars in Europe and America has grown, exemplified by a panel on Japanese and Korean vernacular reading materials at the 2006 Association of Asian Studies meeting in the U.S. As an object of intellectual inquiry, vernacular reading of Chinese texts is no longer the exclusive property of one country or region; it is common, international property.